 Configure Exchange resources

-Select "Scans" from the home page of the configuration application.
+Select Scans from the home page of the configuration application.

 Add an Exchange resource

 - Enter the account information for the account that should be used to execute the Exchange scan.
 The credentials from the basic configuration will be suggested automatically.
 We recommend using a service account.
 Required permissions can be found in the system requirements in the section Service account permissions.

 - Select the Exchange Server.
 All DAGs* or servers that are contained in the current Active Directory site will be listed.
 Enter the desired server into the search field (this is possible even when it is not listed).

 Special considerations for Exchange Online:

 - The credentials displayed here are not relevant for Exchange Online.
 They must be adjusted later in the scan configuration.

 - Exchange Online is always shown.